How many of your life’s ten biggest decisions have you already made?

 So these decisions tend to be ones that the younger people say aren’t going to happen very often, but those who are old will say, “Yeah, that actually did happen much more often than I expected.”
 So I guess some important take-homes from this analysis, firstly, people are really poor at predicting when their big life decisions are going to happen.
 And it seems like people just find it really hard to imagine any big life decision that’s more than 10, maybe 15 years in the future.

 And it also seems like the foresight that the younger people are lacking is potentially a problem, because were they able to see what’s coming down the road, they would probably make some different decisions such as quitting smoking or buying insurance or investing their savings or taking care of themselves better.
 So I think this… You might call it a blindness, is particularly problematic, but it’s something that we can improve if we think hard about what’s actually coming down the road and look at those around us who have had more experience than us.

 Brett McKay: This is interesting.
-In your study or research as a psychologist, have you found any tactics that worked that can help people think… Or pretty young people think about their old self so that they do things that their old self will appreciate [chuckle] when they’re 50, 60, 70 years old?
+In your study or research as a behavioral scientist, have you found any tactics that worked that can help people think… Or pretty young people think about their old self so that they do things that their old self will appreciate [chuckle] when they’re 50, 60, 70 years old?